Collaboration with Sunday Natural

 - 50 g dark chocolate

-- Combine all ingredients except for dark chocolate in a food processor or blender.
+- Combine all ingredients except for dark chocolate in a food processor or blender and blend into a mass.

 - If the mass seems a bit too dry, add more nut butter or some coconut oil.